SAP-samples/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/searchAndFilter.md

 GET /leads?$search="exfs"
 ```

-To see the implementation of search, please see the function processSearchQuery() in "src/utils/utils.service.ts".
+To see the implementation of search in Node, please see the function processSearchQuery() in "src/utils/utils.service.ts".
 In this function, we create the query, which is then passed to the service layer and then to the DB as query.
+To see the implementation of search in Java, please follow the function findAll() in "com/sap/extensionmodules/service/JobCardService".
+We are using JobCardSearchSpecification class to build the JPA Specification for the search functionality and pass that to the query.

 Please note that the search happens only on the following fields:
 - displayId
 - vehicleNumber
 - model